Blake Braden enters his second season at the helm of the men’s and women’s swim teams after the announcement to add the program in the spring of 2017.

-Swimming will return to the College after a 40-year absence, as it began as an intramural program in 1967.
+Swimming returns to the College after a 40-year absence, as it began as an intramural program in 1967.
 Using the former pool in the J. Graham Brown Campus Center, Hanover sported an intercollegiate club program from 1969-77, competing against such opponents as Louisville, Butler, DePauw and Berea (Ky.).

 “I am honored and excited to be named the head men’s and women’s swim coach at Hanover College,” stated Braden.
 “The positive energy, the beauty, and the wonderful campus atmosphere really made it easy for me to commit to such a wonderful school.”